Francis Clery: North Africa

 In 1882 Clery served as assistant adjutant and quartermaster general in the Egyptian Campaign.
 He was appointed chief of the staff to the Suakin Expedition of 1884, deputy adjutant-general to the Nile Expedition to relieve Major-General Gordon in 1884 and chief of the staff to the Egyptian Army of Occupation in 1886.

 Second Boer War

-After a stint back in Britain, first as commandant of the Staff College, Camberley in 1888, and then, following a promotion to major-general, as commander of an infantry brigade at Aldershot in 1894, Clery was appointed as general officer commanding, 2nd Division in 1899.
-He was appointed Knight Commander of the Order of the Bath (KCB) in the 1899 Birthday Honours.
-He led the division during the Second Boer War.
-For his services during the campaign, he was appointed a Knight Commander of the Order of St Michael and St George.
+After a stint back in Britain, first as commandant of the Staff College, Camberley in 1888, and then, following a promotion to major-general, as commander of the 3rd Brigade at Aldershot in 1894, Clery was, in March 1898, made deputy adjutant general to the Forces.
+He was then appointed as general officer commanding of the 2nd Division in 1899.
+He was appointed a Knight Commander of the Order of the Bath in the 1899 Birthday Honours.

+Clery led the 2nd Division during the Second Boer War, and was given the temporary rank of lieutenant-general from 9 October 1899.
+He was briefly hospitalised in February 1900, but returned to duty the following month.
+For his services during the campaign, he was mentioned in despatches and appointed a Knight Commander of the Order of St Michael and St George.

 Later life

 Clery retired from the British Army due to ill health in 1901.

 He was very eccentric and had a habit of dyeing his prominent side-whiskers blue.
 In his retirement, he wrote a manual on military tactics.
 He died on 25 June 1926 at 4 Whitehall Court, Westminster, London.